rolare/Explainable-Deep-Learning/README.md

 # Distilling a Neural Network into a Soft Decision Tree

 This repository presents a notebook containing the necessary code in our attempt to reproduce Google Brain's Team paper Distilling a Neural Network into a Soft Decision Tree (https://arxiv.org/pdf/1711.09784.pdf).
 The work was done by students of the class INF8225, in Polytechnique Montréal.
+To run the entire notebook, **you currently need a GPU** or you'll need to adapt few lines of code.

 # Architecture of the Convolutional Network